Cable92/.github/.github/pull_request_template.md

 ## Describe the changes ✍🏼
 <!--
 Summary of the changes and components affected by this PR in the codebase.
-(This shouldn't be a commmit list or the issue description)
+(This shouldn't be a commit list or the issue description)
 Ex:
 - Refactor the order of the imports following the standard
 - Add a new service that...